 In this example, the price property of the Product object can be a number or a string.

-When working with union types, it is common to determine the specific type of a variable at runtime.
+When working with union types, it’s common that at some point we need to determine the specific type of a variable at runtime.

 Using typeof